rstriquer/BADE/README.md

 # BADE (to bid your data!)

 Its an easy and lite jQuery JavaScript plugin to use within (Twitters) Bootstrap AdminLTE DataTable Editor.

-Its made to use within AdminLTE Bootstrap template, but it should be instant ready with eny template, specialy if you use font-awesome icon set.
+BADE was created to maximize client side processing/memory consumption therefore minimizing server side counter parts and is made to use within AdminLTE Bootstrap template, but it should be instant ready with eny template, specialy if you use font-awesome icon set, Bootstrap and DataTable.

 ## Getting Started